timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 - ADDING LINK TO CAMPGROUNDS PAGE FOR EACH CAMPGROUND
+- we grab the _id of the campground and use it in the href link
 - we renamed the `campgrounds.ejs` to `index.ejs` to fit RESTful convention
 - don't forget to change the app.get for /campgrounds to res.render("index")
 ```js